KyleDulce/AES-Outreach-Fall-2022-Interview-Solution/README.md

 ### Usage

 #### Starting the Project
 To run the project, download the repository and download and install [NodeJs](https://nodejs.org/en/).
-Next you will want to run `npm init` once to install the project then `npm run start` to start the server.
+Next you will want to run `npm install` once to install the project then `npm run start` to start the server.
 The server runs on port 3000 but this can be changed in the configuration.

 #### Run Unit tests
-In order to run the unit tests you must have already run `npm init` at least once.
+In order to run the unit tests you must have already run `npm install` at least once.
 Run `npm run test` to conduct tests.

 #### Adjusting the Configuration
 There are many config options you can change.
 Inside `config.yaml` on the root of the project there are settings you can change to adjust the behavior of the server.